 Becoming Speedy Gonzales does not happen overnight.
 For those lacking in the haste department, it takes time, dedication and effort, but fear not: putting aside just five hours a week to improving your walking has been scientifically proven to increase your speed.
 Past recoverees have suggested devising a training schedule to help keep up with your weekly exercises.

 Step 4: Join a support group

-Durham itself has a variety of support groups for slow walkers, where you can go and chat in a judgement free zone.
-They’re a perfect place to meet others such as yourselves and share stories!
-Meetings are on Wednesdays from 7-9pm but don’t usually start until 8pm (we often have quite a few latecomers…)
+Durham itself has a variety of support groups for slow walkers, where you can go and chat in a judgement-free zone and they’re a perfect place to meet others such as yourselves and share stories.
+Meetings are on Wednesdays from 7-9pm but don’t usually start until 8pm (we often have quite a few latecomers).

 Step 5: Interval training